to my world

 I am delighted to announce that Oxford University Press has become the publisher of The World Transformed: 1945 to the Present.
-The main text in its original 2004 version will be available the middle of November of this year (ISBN 9780199372348).
+The main text in its original 2004 version is now available as a reprint.
 The Documentary Reader will appear in a revised and updated edition in Spring 2014 to be followed by a new edition of the main text in Spring 2015.
 These two volumes, which have proven their appeal and effectiveness in the classroom, should stay fresh in Oxford’s good hands.

-Steven Levine and I are pleased to announce the appearance of our co-authored Arc of Empire: America’s Wars in Asia from the Philippines to Vietnam (click for details on the UNC Press website).
-We have some ideas on this book’s classroom potential (click here or on the “teaching ‘Arc of Empire’” tab above), and we have discussed the book in an interview on the UNC Press site.
-The History Book Club, the Military Book Club, and BOMC2 have made Arc of Empire one of their selections.
-It is also a 2013 CHOICE Outstanding Academic Title.
+Steven Levine and I are pleased to announce the appearance of a paperback edition of our co-authored Arc of Empire: America’s Wars in Asia from the Philippines to Vietnam.
+We have some ideas on this book’s classroom potential (click here or on the “teaching ‘Arc of Empire’” tab above), and we have discussed reviewer reaction to our handling of empire on the UNC Press Blog.
+Arc of Empire is a 2013 CHOICE Outstanding Academic Title.